-BAWAG's CRR are positioned at A1/P-1
+BAWAG's CRR is A1/P-1

-The CRR are positioned three notches above the baa1 Adjusted BCA, reflecting the extremely low loss-given-failure from the high volume of instruments that are subordinated to CRR liabilities.
-BAWAG's CRR do not benefit from any rating uplift based on government support, in line with our support assumptions on deposits and senior unsecured debt.
+The CRR is three notches above the baa1 Adjusted BCA, reflecting the extremely low loss-given-failure from the high volume of instruments that are subordinated to CRR liabilities.
+BAWAG's CRR does not benefit from any rating uplift based on government support, in line with our support assumptions on deposits and senior unsecured debt.

-Counterparty Risk Assessment
+Counterparty Risk (CR) Assessment